 Promote mindful eating by painting your kitchen the color of leafy veggies.
 You’ll relax and, in doing so, stabilize emotions and balance the appetite.

 Calming blue benefits both mind and body, including our appetite.
 When we see this color, our brains release chemicals that soothe our systems, slowing down our metabolism.
 And it’s rarely found in nature (as opposed to, say, green or red), so researchers postulate that it curbs the appetite naturally.
 That’s because our bodies don’t have an automatic “I’m hungry” response when we see it.

-Some weight loss experts even recommend using blue plates, alongside smaller utensils, to naturally help yourself eat less.
-If you want to lose weight, try painting your eating space a calming shade of blue.
+Some weight-loss experts even recommend using blue plates, alongside smaller utensils, to naturally help yourself eat less.
+If you want to lose weight, try painting your eating space with a calming shade of blue.